William Mervine

+Early life and career

 Born in Philadelphia, Pennsylvania, Mervine was appointed midshipman in January 1809.
 Serving on Lake Ontario during the War of 1812, he later cruised off Africa and South America, in the West Indies and in the Pacific.

 While in command of the Savannah during the war with Mexico, 1846 and 1847, he led a detachment of sailors and United States Marines against Monterey, California, and on 7 July 1846, took possession and hoisted the American flag over the city.
 On 7–9 October 1846, Mervine led 203 U.S. Marines, 147 American sailors, and volunteers in the invasion of Los Angeles where he lost the Battle of Dominguez Rancho.
 Fourteen Marines were killed.
 José Antonio Carrillo, a Californio rancher, led 50 Spanish Californio lancers in that defeat of Mervine and the American forces.

-Serving also during the Civil War, he commanded the Gulf Blockading Squadron from 6 May 1861, until obliged by ill health to give up the command on 22 September 1861.
-He died at Utica, New York.
+US Civil War Service

+On 7 May 1861, Secretary of the Navy Gideon Welles appointed the 70-year-old Captain Mervine to command the Gulf Blockading Squadron within the Gulf of Mexico.
+The assignment was difficult and arduous.
+Ship Island, MS was deemed to be "indispensable" and must be taken to control the maritime traffic.
+However on 22 September 1861, he was removed as commander of the blockade force by Secretary of the Navy Gideon Welles.
+He stated he found it "difficult to understand the reasons for the apparent inactivity and indifference that have governed in this matter.
+You have large ships, heavy batteries, and young and willing officers, with men sufficient to dispossess the insurgents from Ship Island."
+Captain Mervine's removal was seconded by the fact that he had been suffering from illness.
+He was reassigned and worked until late 1865.

+He died at Utica, New York on 15 September 1868 at the age of 77 years.
+He is buried at the Forest Hill Cemetery located in Utica.

+US Navy ships

 The Navy has named two destroyers USS Mervine in his honor.